Where We Began

 Elissa and Amy clearly didn't anticipate growing as quickly and as far and wide as we have in the last several years as evidenced by the name of our practice and original logo, which as locals would know, is a nod to our Western Massachusetts location or "The 413".
 While we have all grown attached to our name and our logo, we realized that it might not be as meaningful outside of our 413 area code or our state.
 So, as we collaborated on a re-design, we tried to think about our values, mission and the message that we want to convey.

 In addition to being able to being able to spread their wings and fly any which way they choose, the hummingbird is often associated with joy, resilience, healing and hope- a sign that things are about to get better.
 These are all things that we want to foster in ourselves and with our clients.
 Further, hummingbirds are found all over the United States and beyond.
-The one in our logo is symbolic of the red-throated hummingbird, which are found in Massachusetts from Spring until Fall.
+The one in our logo is symbolic of the ruby-throated hummingbird, which are found in Massachusetts from Spring until Fall.

 The compass is a tool to guide you to your destination.
 It doesn't tell you what to do or how to do it, it is there to provide direction, accompany and guide you back on course and to support you in getting to your destination, whatever that may be - kind of like a therapist, right?
 You'll also notice the Northeastern point is a different color.
 Another subtle nod to our company's roots and beginnings in Massachusetts and New England.